Teaching About Civic Rights and Voting

 1. Academy 4SC: Find videos related to civic rights and voting at Academy 4SC, like Lobbying: Lend Me Your Ear, The Equal Rights Amendment: An Ongoing Struggle, Census: Keeping Count, and Magna Carta: A Major First Step, among others.
 Teachers have access to resources like worksheets, activity ideas, discussion questions, and more included in each topic’s lesson plan.
 Explore Academy 4SC’s full library of applicable content under the tag Civic Rights and Voting.

-2. Leaders 4SC Forces: Leaders 4SC provides a variety of Task Forces that provoke students to think critically about key issues as they roleplay as decision-makers and brainstorm well-detailed solutions.
+2. Leaders 4SC Task Forces: Leaders 4SC provides a variety of Task Forces that provoke students to think critically about key issues as they roleplay as decision-makers and brainstorm well-detailed solutions.
 Each Task Force comes with step-by-step instructions, Google slide templates to be used with virtual breakout rooms, and topic-specific questions to get students started.
 The activities can be completed either individually or as part of a group.
 Some relevant Task Forces are Can a Robot Vote? and Rank The Rights.

-4. Elections and Civics Lesson Plans: GROWINGVOTERS.ORG provides “engaging hands-on classroom activities on electioneering, campaigning, and voting to support teachers as they help students develop into informed and motivated participants in the U.S. electoral system.”
+3. Elections and Civics Lesson Plans: GROWINGVOTERS.ORG provides “engaging hands-on classroom activities on electioneering, campaigning, and voting to support teachers as they help students develop into informed and motivated participants in the U.S. electoral system.”
 The site has lesson plans for all grade levels, from elementary school lessons to college assignments and exercises.
 These lesson plans include an overview, essential questions, national standards, objectives, instructions for the activities, and other resources for teachers to use in their classrooms.
 The main goal of the lessons are for students to understand how elections work in order for them to eventually participate in civic engagement activities.

 Articles